cosmos/iavl/docs/architecture/adr-001-node-key-refactoring.md

 - Use the sequenced integer ID as a node key like `bigendian(nodeKey)` format.
 - Remove the `leftHash` and `rightHash` fields, and instead store `hash` field.
-- Remove the `version` field from the node structure.
 - Remove the `orphans` from the tree.

+Theoretically, we can also remove the `version` field in the node structure but it leads to breaking the ics23 proof mechanism.
+We will revisit it later.

 New node structure